 Symptoms

-The virus has mostly external manifestations.
-Let's consider them in more detail.
+The virus has mainly external manifestations.
+Let's look at them in more detail.

 1. Warts.
 Benign neoplasms.
-The color almost merges with the skin.
+The color almost matches the skin.
 They can appear and disappear on their own.
 Because they are common viral infections.

 2. Confluent pointed neoplasms.
 Sometimes several condylomas merge together, acquiring the color of seaweed.
-When magnified, individual papillae with looped blood capillaries can be seen.
+With magnification, you can see individual papillae with loop-shaped blood capillaries.

-3. Flat warts.
+3. Flat condylomas.
 Appear on the cervix.
-They indicate a chronic and advanced disease, which led to changes in the epithelium of the organ.
+They indicate a chronic and advanced disease, which has led to changes in the epithelium of the organ.

-4. Pointed warts.
-They can be multiple and single.
-Most often they appear.
+4. Genital warts.
+Can be multiple or single.
+Most often appear.
 They can be easily detected during hygiene procedures.

-In addition to the appearance of various papillomas in a woman, the lymph nodes may increase slightly, profuse leucorrhoea, itching and irritation occur.
+In addition to the appearance of various papillomas in a woman, the lymph nodes may become slightly enlarged, profuse leucorrhoea, itching and irritation may occur.

 Important!
-The papilloma virus has no special clinical symptoms, timely diagnosis is difficult.
-Therefore, only strong immunity and regular medical examination can protect the body from the negative effects of this virus.
+The papilloma virus does not have any special clinical symptoms, and timely diagnosis is difficult.
+Therefore, only a strong immune system and regular medical examination can protect the body from the negative consequences of this virus.

-With the bloodstream, the virus spreads throughout the body, enters the epithelium.
-Failures begin, which lead to rapid cell division and the appearance of benign neoplasms.
+The virus spreads through the bloodstream throughout the body and enters the epithelium.
+Failures begin that lead to rapid cell division and the appearance of benign neoplasms.

-Most often, the virus appears during promiscuity.
-Men are most often latent carriers of the virus.
-Since in their body the pathology is in a latent state, men get sick with this disease less often.
-Read more in our article.
+The virus most often appears during promiscuity.
+Men are most often hidden carriers of the virus.
+Since the pathology in their body is in a latent state, men suffer from this disease less often.
+Read our article for details.

 Important!
-There is also a household way of infection when using infected household items.
+There is also a household route of infection through the use of infected household items.
 Especially when they arise.

-Children can become infected from a sick mother during delivery.
-These children may develop cancer of the larynx.
+Children can become infected from a sick mother during childbirth.
+These children may develop laryngeal cancer.

 Risk factors:

-• weakened immune system, beriberi, stressful and depressive conditions;
+• weakened immune system, vitamin deficiency, stress and depression;

-• uncontrolled intake of medications and oral contraceptives;
+• uncontrolled use of medications and oral contraceptives;

-• infectious diseases, changes in the microflora of the vagina;
+• infectious diseases, changes in the vaginal microflora;

 • bad habits.

-The choice of a specialist depends on the location of the growths.
-A dermatovenereologist deals with papillomas on the body.
-If neoplasms are found on the genitals, it is necessary to visit a gynecologist.
-With discomfort in the anus, you will need to consult a proctologist.
+The choice of specialist depends on the location of the growths.
+A dermatovenerologist deals with papillomas on the body.
+If neoplasms are detected on the genitals, you must visit a gynecologist.
+If you experience discomfort in the anus, you will need to consult a proctologist.

 Before starting treatment, the doctor will prescribe PCR diagnostics, biopsy and cytological studies.
-At the moment, in modern medicine there is no effective remedy for papillomas.
+At the moment, there is no effective remedy for papillomas in modern medicine.
 Complex therapy is used for treatment.

-• the use of chemicals (vartek) - the treatment of papillomas occurs with the help of an applicator that is wetted in a solution;
+• use of chemicals (vartek) – papillomas are treated using an applicator that is wetted in a solution;

 • surgical intervention;